There are a lot of websites out there. In fact, there were 1.94 billion at the start of 2019, and the number only continues to grow.

 But beyond that, mobile is increasingly the first place consumers turn for search.
 More than half of all searches now begin on mobile devices, so it’s critical your mobile site loads quickly, looks great in a small format, and is easy to navigate.

-2. Include a Value Proposition
+2. Good Websites Include a Value Proposition

 Once visitors land on your site, you want to make it easy for them to discover what you do and what separates you from your competitors.
-A value proposition is the way to do this.
+A value proposition is a way to do this.

 A great value proposition is short and sweet.
 It tells consumers what they can expect from your business, explains why what you do is better than what others in the market are doing, and ends with a call to action.